ELC-lang/Header_File_constructor/README.md

     Display help
   -r, --relocate
+    Relocate the input file path in "#line" to the specified path -f, --format
+    Format the line beginning
+    This will result in a better looking output file, but the number of columns in the compilation warning will not match the source file.
+  -s, --std-out
+    Output to standard output
-    Relocate the input file path in "#line" to the specified path if in_file is a directory, out_file must be a directory or not exist, and all superficial files in in_file will be processed.
+if in_file is a directory, out_file must be a directory or not exist, and all superficial files in in_file will be processed.
 ```